Is My Website ADA Compliant? Find out if your website is accessible and ADA compliant

 More organic traffic

 Accessibility enabled websites are visited by more people, including those with disabilities, mobile phone users, and others who may be using assistive technologies.
+The World Wide Web Consortium (W3C) plays a crucial role in developing the Web Content Accessibility Guidelines (WCAG) and maintaining a comprehensive list of web accessibility evaluation tools.

 Having a well-optimized, ADA compliant website is not only a question of law, but also a question of user experience and SEO.